 “Messiah” is translated from “mashiyach” (Strong’s #4899) meaning “anointed one.”
 Interestingly, Daniel 9:25 and 26 is the only place in the Old Testament “mashiyach” is translated “Messiah.”
 The parallel term in the New Testament is “Christ” from “Christos” (Strong’s #5547) meaning “anointed.”
 It is found 533 times, but only in the New Testament.

-“prince” in Daniel 9:25 is translated from “nagiyd” (Strong’s #5057) “leader, ruler, captain” while “prince” while “princes” in Daniel 8:25 and “prince in Daniel 8:11 is translated from “sar” (Strong’s #8269) “captain, chief, ruler, governor” which means basically the same thing.
+“prince” in Daniel 9:25 is translated from “nagiyd” (Strong’s #5057) “leader, ruler, captain” while “prince” and “princes” in Daniel 8:25 and “prince in Daniel 8:11 are translated from “sar” (Strong’s #8269) “captain, chief, ruler, governor” which means basically the same thing.
 Interestingly, “Prince” in “The prince of Peace” in Isaiah 9:6 is also from “sar.”
-Therefore, the “prince” in both Daniel 9:25 and 8:11 and 25 is the same Person, Christ the Messiah.
+Therefore, the “prince” in both Daniel 9:25 and 8:11 and 25 is the same Person―Christ the Messiah.
 Just why “nagiyd” is used in Dan.9:25 instead of “sar” must have something to do with the context because “sar” in Daniel 8:11 & 25 depicts Christ in the heavenly sanctuary being opposed by the papacy in the form of the “little horn” and the “king of fierce countenance,” while “nagiyd” depicts Christ on earth at the time of His baptism in the river Jordan.

 “seven weeks, and threescore and two weeks” = 7 + 62 = 69 weeks x 7 = 483 literal years